AI slop: United States

 In August 2024, The Atlantic noted that AI slop was becoming associated with the political right in the United States, who were using it for shitposting and engagement farming on social media, with the technology offering "cheap, fast, on-demand fodder for content".

 AI slop is frequently used in political campaigns in an attempt at gaining attention through content farming.
-In 2025, in the first five months of Donald Trump's second tenure as US president, Trump posted several AI-generated images of himself on official government social media accounts, including him as the pope, him as a Jedi, and him as a muscular man.
-In August 2024, Trump posted a series of AI-generated images on his alt-tech social media platform, Truth Social, that portrayed fans of the pop singer Taylor Swift in "Swifties for Trump" T-shirts, as well as an AI-generated image of Swift appearing to endorse Trump's 2024 presidential campaign.
+In 2025, in the first five months of Donald Trump's second tenure as US president, Trump posted several AI-generated images of himself on official government social media accounts, such as images of him as the pope or as a muscular man brandishing a lightsaber.
+In August 2024, Trump posted a series of AI-generated images on his alt-tech social media platform, Truth Social, portraying fans of the pop singer Taylor Swift in "Swifties for Trump" T-shirts, as well as an AI-generated image of Swift appearing to endorse the Trump 2024 presidential campaign.
 The images originated from the conservative Twitter account @amuse, which posted numerous AI slop images leading up to the 2024 United States elections that were shared by other high-profile figures within the Republican Party, such as Elon Musk, who has publicly endorsed generative AI.
+In 2025, Wired described Trump as "The first AI slop President", noting his frequent use of AI-generated images and videos in public messaging.
+The magazine highlighted examples such as AI depictions of Trump as a fighter pilot and as a religious figure, arguing that his reliance on low-quality generative content marked a new phase in political communication.